DelineaXPM/delinea-platform/Scripts/SecretServer/AdobeSign/Instructions.md

 ## Creating secret template for Adobe Sign Accounts
 ### Adobe Sign User Account Template
-The following steps are required to create the Secret Template for ServiceNow Users:
+The following steps are required to create the Secret Template for Adobe Sign Users:

 - Log in to the Delinea Secret Server (If you have not already done so)